 1. How much is my house worth?

-Some exterior features that may negatively impact a home’s value include being situated on a busy road; having power lines on the property; being on a steep lot; having a steep or difficult driveway; being below street level; and being in a flood zone (which may require additional annual flood insurance payments).
+Some exterior features that may negatively affect a home’s value include being situated on a busy road; having power lines on the property; being on a steep lot; having a steep or difficult driveway; being below street level; and being in a flood zone (which may require additional annual flood insurance payments).

 For example, in certain parts of the country, a Southwestern-style, prairie-style, or contemporary-style home may be in high demand, while those styles may have limited appeal in other areas.
-Features such as your bedroom configuration, renovations, the quality of the work and finishes, and the showing condition all matter when selling your home.
+Features such as bedroom configuration, renovations, the quality of the work and finishes, and the showing condition all matter when selling your home.

 Even though your furnishings aren’t part of the sale, if they don’t match the style of your home or if they detract from showing it off in its best light, this may affect the offers you receive.

 2. How long will it take to sell my home?

 The real estate industry tracks the number of days it takes to sell your home from the time it goes on the market to the day you have a signed contract.
 Realtors can tell you the average number of days for selling a home in your price range and your neighborhood.
 This number is a good guide.

 Your asking price will affect the number of days it takes to get an acceptable offer.
 For example, fewer people will look at your home if you price it too high.
 As a result, it will generally take longer to obtain an acceptable offer — unless, of course, the location is attractive to real estate investors and you’ve correctly factored that condition into the price.